Madhubala: Acting style and reception

 Although Madhubala appeared in almost all film genres during her career, her most notable films included comedies.
 She gained recognition for her comic timing after her performance in Mr. & Mrs. '55 (1955), which Iqbal Masud of India Today call "a marvellous piece of sexy-comic acting."
 However, despite her success and fame, she neither received any acting award nor critical acclaim.
 Several critics have stated that her perceived beauty was an impediment to her craft to be taken seriously.
 Madhubala wished to play more dramatic and author-backed roles, but was often discouraged.
 According to Dilip Kumar, audience "missed out on a lot of her other attributes."
 Biographer Sushila Kumari said that "people were so mesmerised by her beauty that they never cared for the actress", and Shammi Kapoor thought of her as "a highly underrated actress in spite of performing consistently well in her films."

 Madhubala's talents were first acknowledged after the release of Mughal-e-Azam (1960), but it turned out to be one of her final films.
 Her dramatic portrayal of Anarkali—ranked amongst Bollywood's finest female performances by Upperstall.com and by Filmfare in general—established her as an enduring figure in Indian cinema.
 One of the romantic scenes from the film, in which Dilip Kumar brushes Madhubala's face with a plume, was declared the most erotic scene in Bollywood's history by Outlook in 2008, and by Hindustan Times in 2011.
 Her critical reception improved in the 21st century, with Khatija Akbar noting that Madhubala's "brand of acting had an underplayed and spontaneous quality.
 Anyone looking for heavy histrionics and laboured 'acting' missed the point".
 In 1999, M. L. Dhawan of The Tribune stated that Madhubala "could communicate more with her delicately raised eyebrows than most performers could with a raised voice" and "knew the knack of conveying her character's inner-most feelings."
 Priya Ramani of Mint added: "You only had to slip her into a wet sari, ask her to lean invitingly into the camera or hand her co-star a feather, and you could comfortably forecast that the cinematic sigh would resonate for at least a hundred years."
+Journalist Rauf Ahmed added Madhubala on his "Biggest stars in Hindi filmdom" list and noted: "Madhubala symbolised ultimate beauty.
+Which in a way undermined her merit as an actress.
+She imparted a lot of sizzle and impishness to her performances in films like Chalti Ka Naam Gadi and Mughal-e-Azam."